thijsvanloef/palworld-server-docker/docusaurus/docs/getting-started/configuration/engine-settings.md

 | NET_CLIENT_TICKS_PER_SECOND   | Increases the update frequency for clients, enhancing responsiveness and reducing lag.                          | 120           | Integer            |

 :::tip
-While setting the server tickrate above to 120 fps will make some gameplay aspect smother, it won't fix rubber-banding and will tax your hardware significantly more.
+While setting the server tickrate above to 120 fps will make some gameplay aspect smoother, it won't fix rubber-banding and will tax your hardware significantly more.
 :::